Broadcast Journalism BA(Hons) 2015-16

 + Journalism: Principles and Practice

 This module offers you an opportunity to gain a basic understanding of journalism and the nature of journalistic practices.
 It will facilitate a critical awareness of essential journalistic skills, introducing you to the principles and practice of news and feature writing for a variety of platforms.
-A series of assignments will provide opportunities for you to develop and hone your journalistic skills.
+A series of assignments will provide opportunities for you to develop and hone your music journalistic skills.
 In addition, you will be introduced to the relationship between the media and the law, and the range of legal provisions and ethical issues which affect journalistic practice.
 Through a series of in-class and in the field exercises, you will develop skills in interviewing, reporting and writing.
-Assessment tasks will consist of portfolios of news and feature articles and a selection of online postings.
+Assessment tasks will consist of portfolios of music related news, feature and review articles and a selection of online postings.

 + Broadcast Genres